opinionated-digital-center/architecture-decision-records/README.md

 ![license](https://img.shields.io/github/license/opinionated-digital-center/architecture-decision-record?sort=semver)

-The Opinionated Digital Center's team has decided to use the Architecture Decision Record approach to record the reasoning behind its opinionated choices (see [ADR-0000](docs/adr/0000-record-architecture-decisions.md)).
+The Opinionated Digital Center's team has decided to use the Architecture Decision Record approach to record the reasoning behind the opinionated choices it makes (see [ADR-0000](docs/adr/0000-record-architecture-decisions.md)).

+Cross-cutting decisions are held in this repository (see [table of content](docs/adr/index.md)), whereas project specific ADRs are held in each project's `docs/adr` directory.

 ## What is an Architecture Decision Record (ADR)?
-To learn about ADR, see:
+To learn about ADRs, see:

 * [Joel Parker Henderson's page](https://github.com/joelparkerhenderson/architecture_decision_record).
 * The [original article from Michael Nygard](http://thinkrelevance.com/blog/2011/11/15/documenting-architecture-decisions).

 ## Proposing a new ADR